GStreamer/gstreamer/markdown/additional/design/probes.md

 the callback will be called as soon as the pad becomes idle in the streaming thread.

-The `IDLE` probe is useful to perform dynamic linking, it allows to wait for for a safe moment when an unlink/link operation can be done.
+The `IDLE` probe is useful to perform dynamic linking, allowing for a sufficinet wait for a safe moment when an unlink/link operation can be done.
 Since the probe is a blocking probe, it will also make sure that the pad stays idle until the probe is removed.